Axelsalamartin/Auto_Encoder/README.md

 # Auto Encoder (AE) :

 This model is able to recreate the input.
 This is then often used to recreate image which are noisy or blurry..
+It can also be linked with compressed search system.

 Here we will be recreating images of the MNIST dataset.
+We will compressed the 784 pixels images down to 64 values only.

 ## How does it works ?